Hate the Taste of Water? Here are 7 Ways to Stay Hydrated

 The diuretic effect of caffeine can cause an increase in urine output, but the fluid you consume in your coffee tends to offset this.

-Hydration & Cognitive Function
+Hydration & cognitive function

 Hydration significantly influences cognitive function, impacting attention, memory, and overall mood.
 Research indicates that even mild dehydration can hinder various mental processes and mood in both adults and children.